evrythng/reactor-chainpoint/README.md

-# blockchainActionsVerifier
+# ReactorChainPoint

-A Reactor script to verify Actions on the blockchain via the chainPoint protocol and the Tierion API.
+A Reactor script to verify EVRYTHNG Actions on the blockchain via the chainPoint protocol and the Tierion API.

 ## Configure